 Feature updates have a 30-month support lifecycle in which Microsoft provides new capabilities and security updates for the operating system.
 This change in the frequency of releases increases the security and stability of the operating system.
 After the support lifecycle ends, the operating system version will no longer receive security updates, increasing the risk to your data and Temple's network.

-With the new Microsoft process, Temple ITS will be required to update supported systems more frequently.
+Temple ITS updates supported systems frequently.
 When Microsoft releases an update, ITS will first test it to ensure compatibility with Temple's applications.
-Once approved, ITS will then begin rolling out the update to the university.
+When approved for release, ITS will then begin rolling out the update to the university.

-If your computer requires an update, a pop-up window will notify you that the update will take place one night within the next seven days.
-A sample pop-up window appears below:
+If your computer requires an update, a pop-up window will appear notifying you that it will soon be installed.
+Your computer will be updated within three nights after receiving this notice.
+A sample window appears below: